kepstin/Fix-pixiv-thumbnails/README.md

 The method for editing the settings varies depending on which userscript manager you are using.

-* **TamperMonkey**: Open the extension Dashboard, and click the "Settings" tab.
-Ensure that "Config mode" is set to "Advanced".
-Then go to the "Installed userscripts" tab and click on the script name.
+* **TamperMonkey**: Open the extension Dashboard then go to the "Installed userscripts" tab and click on the script name.
 Select the "Storage" tab.
+If the storage tab doesn't show up, you might need to click the top "Settings" tab and set "Config mode" to "Advanced".
 * **ViolentMonkey**: Open the extension Dashboard, and click the Edit button (`</>`) under the script name.
 Select the "Values" tab at the top of the screen.
-* **GreaseMonkey 4**: User preferences are not supported.
+* **GreaseMonkey 4**: User preferences are not currently supported.

 ### Allow custom thumbnails